cleder/pygeoif/README.rst

 * __geo_interface__: as dicussed above
 * geom_type: Returns a string specifying the Geometry Type of the object
 * bounds: Returns a (minx, miny, maxx, maxy) tuple (float values) that bounds the object.
+* wkt: Returns the 'Well Known Text' representation of the object

 and the method: